changliuliu/TemporalOptimization/README.md

 -----
 temporal_opt.m

-simulates the three sceanarios in the paper
+simulates the three scenarios in the paper

 -----
 speed_iter.m